The most easily missed person in the Christmas story is the last one mentioned—Anna.

 "Earlier this week, I met with two older women in my church.
 We discussed a few matters for prayer—a gospel podcast for Arab-speaking millennials, a paralyzed Christian sister, the labors of our pastor—and then we sat quietly.
 After a moment one of the women said, with a sparkle in her eyes, 'Sisters, are you ready?'
 Her enthusiasm stirred my heart.
 And, as if embarking on an epic adventure, we all smiled, straightened our shoulders, and began to pray together."

 That “epic adventure” feel is why Paul and Silas pray and sing in prison.
 They are anticipating that the Spirit continuously re-enacts the resurrection of Jesus.
 The Spirit works through the earthquake, overturning the false narrative that Paul and Silas are troublemakers.
 Their 2-person praying team first transforms the prison, then the jailor, and finally the city of Philippi.
 When they had become powerless, they didn’t just survive, they thrived.
 Instead of being overcome by evil, they overcome evil with good.

 Instead of being overcome by evil, they overcame evil with good.

 As you wait in this Advent season – for Christmas, yes, but I’m sure in other areas of life too – I hope Anna’s story encourages you.
 May your waiting and praying sparkle with the certain hope of resurrection!

-This blogpost is adapted from Paul’s forthcoming book A Praying Church.
-Sign up at for a free PDF sample here!
+This blogpost is adapted from Paul’s book, A Praying Church.